-First off, convection ovens cook 30% faster than conventional ovens thanks to fun they have which helps circulate heat throughout the oven.
+First off, convection ovens cook 30% faster than conventional ovens thanks to the fan they have which helps circulate heat throughout the oven.
 It ensures a much quicker and efficient heat transfer while still keeping the temperature stable.

-The air circulation inside convection ovens facilitate a more balanced and uniform distribution of heat which ensures consistently even cooking.
+The air circulation inside convection ovens facilitates a more balanced and uniform distribution of heat which ensures consistently even cooking.

 What to Look for When Purchasing a Convection Oven – Buyer’s Guide